Soft Matter Demos

 This website is aimed at distributing interactive simulation demos that illustrate the wonderful world of soft matter physics.

-Version 3.0 is available now (for most platforms)!
+Version 3.1 is available now!
 This version includes the ability to simulate polygonal particles with custom shapes, as well as additional plotting features.
 Changelog

 This is an interactive simulation demonstrating self-assembly: particles organizing themselves into different structures.
 You can use it to simulate the behavior of a box full of particles, and see how they form gases, liquids, and crystals based on the density and temperature.
 The included models are: